Tom DeLay: Domestic policy

-On economic policy, DeLay was rated 95 out of 100 by Americans for Tax Reform, a conservative anti-tax group, and 95 to 100 by the United States Chamber of Commerce, a pro-business lobby.
+On economic policy, DeLay was rated 95 out of 100 by Americans for Tax Reform, a conservative anti-tax group, and 95 to 100 by the U.S. Chamber of Commerce, a pro-business lobby.
 He received the lowest possible score of 0% from the AFL–CIO, the nation's largest organization of labor unions.

 On environmental policy, he earned ratings of zero from the Sierra Club and League of Conservation Voters.
-He has been a fervent critic of the United States Environmental Protection Agency, which he has called the "Gestapo of government".
+He has been a fervent critic of the Environmental Protection Agency, which he has called the "Gestapo of government".

 In the politics of guns, DeLay firmly came down on the side of gun owners rights, loosening gun control laws and opposing stricter controls.
-He received a grade of "A+" from the National Rifle Association of America (NRA), the nation's largest pro-gun rights lobby.
+He received an "A+" grade from the NRA Political Victory Fund, the nation's largest pro-gun rights lobby.

 The American Civil Liberties Union measured that his voting history aligned with their civil liberties platform 0% of the time.

 On the issue of immigration, DeLay received the highest possible score of 100% from the Federation for American Immigration Reform (FAIR), an organization that seeks to restrict immigration.

 DeLay opposed abortion rights.
 In 2005, he voted 100% in line with the views of the National Right to Life Committee and 0% with the National Abortion Reproductive Rights Action League.

 DeLay opposes the teaching of evolution.
 After the Columbine High School massacre in 1999, he entered into the Congressional Record a statement saying that shootings happened in part "because our school systems teach our children that they are nothing but glorified apes who have evolutionized [sic] out of some primordial soup of mud."